pcanwar/TrancheSequence/README.md

 ### Features

 Flexible Time Units: The library allows you to define time in various units: minutes, hours, days, and weeks.
-This enables flexibility when dealing with different time periods.
+This enables flexibility when dealing with different periods.

-Customizable Tranches: The library is built around the concept of tranches, or blocks of time, that can be used to represent milestones.
+Customizable Tranches: The library is built around tranches or blocks of time that can be used to represent milestones.
 These tranches can be initialized according to your needs.

 Dynamic Time Sequencing: It enables dynamic time sequencing.
-The time sequence can be increased based on the existing sequence in the smart contract.
+The time sequence can be increased based on the existing series in the smart contract.

 Rest Time Inclusion: The library includes a feature for a rest time on the sequence.
 This offers flexibility for stakeholders, allowing for pauses or intervals between different time sequences.